vocalpy/vocalpy/docs/getting_started/quickstart.md

 When you are working with your own data, instead of example data built into VocalPy, you will do something like:

-1. Load all the sound files from a directory using a convenience function that VocalPy gives us in its `paths` module, `vocalpy.paths.from_dir`
+1. Get all the paths to the sound files in a directory using a convenience function that VocalPy gives us in its {py:mod}`~vocalpy.paths` module, {py:func}`vocalpy.paths.from_dir`
-2. Load all the wav files into the data type that VocalPy provides for sound, `vocalpy.Sound`, using the method `vocalpy.Sound.read`:
+2. Read all the sound files into memory using the method {py:meth}`vocalpy.Sound.read`:

 This is shown in the snippet below